History of the Philippines: Influence of the Madjapahit onto the Philippines

-The Sultanate of Maguindanao
+Sultanate of Maguindanao

 The Sultanate of Maguindanao rose to prominence at the end of the 15th century or the beginning of the 16th century, Shariff Mohammed Kabungsuwan of Johor, Malaysia: introduced Islam in the island of Mindanao and he subsequently married Paramisuli, an Iranun princess from Mindanao, and established the Sultanate of Maguindanao.

 It ruled most parts of coastal Mindanao and continued to exist prior to the Spanish colonialization until the 19th century.
 The Sultanate also traded and maintained good relations with the Chinese, Dutch, and the British.
 The Sultanate's main exports include: rice, wax, tobacco, and clove and cinnamon barks, alongside coconut oil, sago, beans, tortoiseshells, bird's nests, and ebony hardwood.

 Confederate States of Lanao

 A performance of the Maranao royal dance, the "Singkil".

 The Sultanates of Lanao in Mindanao, Philippines were founded in the 16th century through the influence of Shariff Kabungsuan, who was enthroned as first Sultan of Maguindanao in 1515.
-Islam was introduced to the area by Muslim missionaries and traders from the Middle East, Indian and Malay regions who propagated Islam to Sulu and Maguindanao.
+Islam was introduced to the area by Muslim missionaries and traders from the Middle East, Indian, and Malay regions who propagated Islam to Sulu and Maguindanao.

 Unlike in Sulu and Maguindanao, the Sultanate system in Lanao was uniquely decentralized.
 The area was divided into Four Principalities of Lanao or the Pat a Pangampong a Ranao which are composed of a number of royal houses (Sapolo ago Nem a Panoroganan or The Sixteen (16) Royal Houses) with specific territorial jurisdictions within mainland Mindanao.
 This decentralized structure of royal power in Lanao was adopted by the founders, and maintained up to the present day, in recognition of the shared power and prestige of the ruling clans in the area, emphasizing the values of unity of the nation (kaiisaisa o bangsa), patronage (kaseselai) and fraternity (kapapagaria).
 By the 16th century, Islam had spread to other parts of the Visayas and Luzon.